vmware-tanzu/community-edition/docs/site/content/docs/latest/knative-config.md

-# Configuring the Knative Package
+# Configuring the Knative Serving Package

 This package provides serverless functionality using [Knative](https://knative.dev/).